NSuer/Visual_Interfaces_Project_3/README.md

 TODO Ryan

 ### Interaction Language Index
-TODO Caleb
+For our "Choose-Your-Own-Adventure" prompt, we made something called the interaction language index.
+The index measures what words a character says when another character is in the room.
+For example, what are the most common words in dwight's vocab but only in situations where Michael is in the room.
+It is a d3 simulation that uses data processed by python files and auto-compiles each characters scene lines into 1 data point.
+As a result, the function reads all scenes and creates a dictionary for "what has _ said when _ is around?"
+The top 20 words from each were grabbed in particuler.
+We also limited it to 7 characters for readability.

 ## What the application enables you to discover
 By analyzing the heatmap, users can identify which characters dominate specific episodes or seasons.
 For example, Michael Scott has the highest dialogue intensity in earlier seasons, while Dwight Scrute, Jim Halpert, and Pam Beesly take on more prominent roles in later seasons.

 ![Heatmap](Heatmap.png "Heatmap")

-TODO Ryan TODO Caleb, Maybe add a few more examples of what you can discover from other visualizations.
+TODO Ryan Maybe add a few more examples of what you can discover from other visualizations.
+By analyzing the interaction graph, someone can see the diction a character uses when another is around.
+Word choice lends well to tone so the user can idenfity a lot of commonalities.

 ## Process